 - Margaret A. Russell, Chief of Quality Management, Saginaw VA Medical Center

-If you are interested in the CREW initiative, please call or email Dr. Kasey Kruer at 513-247-4680.
-Dr. Kruer will send you relevant CREW documents, and ask that the site leadership select someone to coordinate the CREW initiative at your facility.
-She will also ask to schedule a call that will include her, the facility director (and possibly other members of the executive leadership team), your facility's labor partners and the CREW coordinator to talk about the program and answer any questions.
+If you are interested in the CREW initiative, please call or email Dr. Joseph Hansel at 513-247-4680.
+Dr. Hansel will send you relevant CREW documents, and ask that the site leadership select someone to coordinate the CREW initiative at your facility.
+He will also ask to schedule a call that will include him, the facility director (and possibly other members of the executive leadership team), your facility's labor partners and the CREW coordinator to talk about the program and answer any questions.
 The Medical Center Director and the labor partners will be asked to sign a document outlining the requirements for participation in the CREW program.
 The CREW coordinator will then continue regular contact with NCOD to prepare for the kick-off of CREW in your facility.
 These preparations will include choosing CREW facilitators, sending the CREW coordinator and facilitators to an initial training meeting, and choosing a workgroup to participate in CREW.

-For more information about CREW, please contact Dr. Kasey Kruer at the National Center for Organization Development (513-247-4680).
+For more information about CREW, please contact Dr. Joseph Hansel at the National Center for Organization Development (513-247-4680).